Mrauk U: History

+Incidents

 On 16 January 2018, Rakhine protesters rioted near a government building in Mrauk U after a ban was issued by local authorities on an event that commemorated the anniversary of the Kingdom of Mrauk U's dissolution.
 In response to protesters attempting to seize the government building, police fired live ammunition into the crowd, killing seven and wounding twelve.